Can you fail multiple times in CA and still be successful?

 Farzan is a qualified Chartered Accountant from ICAI.
 Presently he is a Sales Analyst at Dubai Islamic Bank.

 You can connect to Farzan on LinkedIn – Farzan Husain.

 How did I decide to become a Chartered Accountant?

 While still in class 12, I remember bringing out the topic of pursuing CA with my extended family members.

 However, I was discouraged because they remembered their friends who pursued CA and never made it due to very low passing percentages.

-Fast forward to 12th standard results day and I casually asked this close friend what he intends to do and he said he plans on pursuing Chartered Accountancy (CA), I was inquisitive and enquired all the relevant details and within a few days, I had applied for the CA course.
+Fast forward to 12th standard results day, where I casually asked this close friend of mine what he intends to do.
+And he said he plans on pursuing Chartered Accountancy (CA).

 I must point out that career guidance at the right time is key to a student’s success and I still feel very little is done on this front.

 My CA journey experience has been gold.
 It taught me so much about myself.